Kagyu Samye Ling Monastery and Tibetan Centre: Preservation of Tibetan art and crafts

 Traditional deity and monumental sculpture and the creation of prayer-wheels are also carried out at the centre under the direction of resident and visiting Tibetan experts.
 The grounds of the centre feature many examples of their work, such as a statue of Nagarjuna.
 This latter statue was sculpted by Lama Thubten Kunsal from Tashi Gonsar Gong monastery in Derge, East Tibet.

+Murder

 On 12 October 2013 the centre announced that Thubten Kunsal has been named by Chengdu police as one of three individuals suspected of the murders of Akong Rinpoche, co-founder of the centre, and two others in Chengdu, China, on 8 October 2013.

 Scottish sensibility

 Listed as a tourist attraction by VisitScotland, the centre attracts visitors who come simply to see a spectacular gilded temple, stupas and gardens with statues of Bodhisattvas and Buddhas.

 In its early days there was a history of uneasy relations with neighbouring residents, with disputes over planning applications and suspicion about behaviour of residents and visitors.
 Nevertheless, the centre has come to enjoy cordial relationships with the local community.
 Many of its original members are now incorporated into that community and its economy, providing much needed support for local concerns such as primary schools.
-Local leaders such as former MP and Liberal Party leader David Steel are warmly supportive.
+Local leaders such as the former MP and Liberal Party leader David Steel are warmly supportive.

-In a 2003 interview with the Sri Lanka Daily News Lama Yeshe Losal Rinpoche said that the Scottish Tourist board had told him it was the 10th most visited place in Scotland:
+In a 2003 interview with the Sri Lanka Daily News, Lama Yeshe Losal Rinpoche said that the Scottish Tourist board had told him it was the tenth-most-visited place in Scotland:

 "There seems to be something about Tibetan Buddhism which appeals to people in the West, where so many people are disillusioned with the stress and the lack of a spiritual aspect in their lives."

-Popular Scottish comedian Billy Connolly often visits Samye Ling.

 In 2010 Lama Yeshe Losal designed a Buddhist tartan whose colours represent the five elements in Tibetan cosmogeny:

 "We are fortunate to be established as part of the Scottish community and wanted a tartan for our Sangha to show how much appreciation we have for the people, culture and tradition of Scotland".

+Allegations

+In April 2000 the Daily Record published an investigation alleging sexual misconduct, drug use and benefit fraud at the centre.
+Police reported a senior monk to the Procurator Fiscal on two counts of indecent assault, and the centre introduced a complaints and disciplinary system.

+In June 2000 Tenzin Chonjoe, a Tibetan who had stayed at Samye Ling, was sentenced at Carlisle Magistrates' Court to three months' imprisonment and placed on the sex offenders' register for indecently assaulting a 14-year-old girl in Carlisle.

+In March 2001 the charges against the senior monk went to trial.

+In September 2011 William Cunningham, a registered sex offender with 34 previous convictions who had failed to appear at Kilmarnock Sheriff Court in May that year, was traced to Holy Isle, where he had been living with the monks.
+He was jailed for two years and four months.